 Today's best MacBook Air deal

-MacBook Air (M1, 256GB): $999 $849.99 at Amazon
+MacBook Air (M1, 256GB):$999$849.99 at Amazon

-Amazon had the best ever price on the M1 MacBook Air over Black Friday of $749.
+Save $150 - Amazon had the best ever price on the M1 MacBook Air over Black Friday of $749.
 It was then $799 for a week at Best Buy.
 Sadly, those MacBook deals are no longer available, but it is back down to $849.99 right now, thanks to a new voucher at Amazon.
 This is decent value – especially considering it's been $949 for a while and the might of the M1 processing chip that's included in the laptop.
 It will fall to this price when added to your basket.

 If this MacBook deal is still a little out of your price range or you only need something for light use, you can always check out our guide to the best cheap laptop deals for some more affordable options.
 For something with even more power behind it, there's also our hub dedicated to the best gaming laptop deals.